zihehuang/walrus/docs/book/usage/client-cli.md

 ## Reclaiming space via deletable blobs

-By default `walrus store` uploads a permanent blob available until after its expiry epoch.
-Not even the uploader may delete it beforehand.
-However, optionally, the store command may be invoked with the `--deletable` flag, to indicate the blob may be deleted before its expiry by the owner of the Sui blob object representing the blob.
+A blob that was created as *deletable* may be deleted before its expiry by the owner of the Sui blob object representing the blob.
 Deletable blobs are indicated as such in the Sui events that certify them, and should not be relied upon for availability by others.

 A deletable blob may be deleted with the command: